 A fresh take on vampires, Eighth Grade Bites follows Vladimir Tod, a middle-school student who happens to be a vampire.
 On top of dealing with bullies, a tough principal, and girl trouble, Vladimir now has to worry about a vampire hunter after him!
 The first book of the Chronicles of Vladimir Tod series, Eighth Grade Bites is an adventure for middle-school students!

 Barbara Gordon, the secret superhero Batgirl, has been invited to the biggest Halloween party of the year.
 Unfortunately, she already agreed to spend the night with Robin, her younger crime-fighting partner.
 Instead of arguing with her mentor, Batman, Barbara decides to bring Robin along.
 That night, the teens arrive at the costume party, hosted by an eccentric collector of Halloween artifacts.
 Suddenly, all of the lights go out!
 When they turn on, his prized artifact, a black cat made of rare diamonds, is missing!
 One of the masked guests must have stolen it, and Batgirl and Robin must capture the feline felon.

 Halloween should be nothing but trick-or-treating, fun, and candy, but that is not how it goes for Zeke.
 Costume troubles, a fight with Hector, and lame treats all mess with Zeke’s holiday.
 Can Zeke overcome it all and save his Halloween?

 By Lemony Snicket

 Looking to spark reading growth in your classroom?
-See how Renaissance Accelerated Reader 360® can help students discover a love for reading and prepare them for college, career, and life success.
+See how a single literacy growth solution can help students discover a love for reading and prepare them for college, career, and life.